Camium02/ICE-3111-Computer_Vision/Labs/Lab-01/questionnaire.md

 3. What is the average pixel value in the part of the image corresponding to the PMMA block? \_\_\_\_\_\_\_\_\_\_\_\_\_ [1 mark]
 4. What is the standard deviation? \_\_\_\_\_\_\_\_\_\_\_\_\_ [1 mark]
 5. What is the range of pixel values in this region of the image? \_\_\_\_\_\_\_\_\_\_\_\_\_ [1 mark]
+6. Nothing to report here.
+Go to 7.
-6. Insert the corresponding histogram below [1 mark]:
+7. Insert the corresponding histogram below [1 mark]:

 ### Background